Gamescomjk/HSNotesLiberty/Electives/Outdoor edu/Boat laws.md

 1. What does underway mean?
+Not A anchor, made for fast to shore or ground
 2. What does “HIN” stand for?
+Hull identification number
 3. You can legally drive a boat by yourself IF you have a boater education card and you are at least ________years old.

 4. Is it legal for passengers to sit on the gunwale while the boat is underway?